Austrian Air Transport Levy

 Tax liability arises at the end of the month in which an aircraft operator performs a qualifying flight and carries non-exempted passengers.
 The aircraft owner must:

 - appoint a fiscal representative (such as FCC Aviation) if it has no business or other fixed establishment in Austria*

 - notify the Austrian tax office about the appointment of a fiscal representative

 - register for ATL before the first chargeable flight takes place

-- pay ATL and submit a monthly tax return to the Austrian tax office and airport operator(s) by the 15th day following the end of the month in which the tax occurs
+- pay ATL and submit a monthly tax return to the Austrian tax office and airport operator(s) by the 15th day of the second month following the end of the month in which the tax occurs

 - submit an annual tax return by 31th March for the previous calender year